 Sandra Paola Lopez Ramirez (BFA, EdM) has a multifaceted career involving performance, dance education, activism and community organizing and it has taken her throughout the US, Colombia, Brazil, Cyprus, France, Canada and Mexico.
 She has ample experience in a wide variety of dance styles as a performer and educator, and her work is characterized by the exploration of complex issues such as relationship, gender, race, identity, awareness, kinesthetic listening and touch.
-Sandra Paola uses collaborative improvisation to foster human development and community building, blending elements from Ensemble Thinking, Contact Improvisation, Social Therapeutics, Vipassana meditation, improvisational theatre and Action Theatre.
+Sandra Paola uses collaborative improvisation to foster human development and community building, blending elements from Ensemble Thinking, Contact Improvisation, social therapeutics, Vipassana meditation, improvisational theatre and Action Theatre.
 She has studied with Kirstie Simson, Jennifer Monson, Ruth Zaporah, Cynthia Oliver and Guillermo Gomez-Peña, among others.
 Since 2009, Sandra Paola has developed a strong commitment to collaboration and interdisciplinary improvisation and is currently a member of Koan - an music and dance improvisation ensemble with Grammy-nominated saxophonist Mack Goldsbury.
-Driven by her passion for social justice, she co-founded in2improv - an organization that empowers underserved communities through improvisation and performance, and as its Director, Sandra Paola currently manages its developing programs in El Paso, TX (United States) and Ciudad Juarez (Mexico).
-In 2017, along with other women on the border she was invited to join the emerging community coalition Boundless Across Borders and co-lead the performance action Braiding Borders + Trenzando Fronteras and the official local Women's March on the border on January 21st, 2017.
+Driven by her passion for social justice, she co-founded the Institute for Improvisation and Social Action (ImprovISA) - an organization that empowers communities to develop through improvisation and performance, and as its Director, Sandra Paola currently manages its developing programs in El Paso, TX (United States) and Ciudad Juarez (Mexico).